alexha11/moodle-grades/README.md

 ## To run this project
 1) Install the files to your own computer by both using git clone or install manually
-2) If you downloaded VS code or Anroid Studio and SDK for Flutter already, you just need to open the files and run / copy code in lib directory and past it on website https://dartpad.dev/?
+2) If you downloaded VS code or Anroid Studio and SDK for Flutter already, you just need to open the files and run.
+Other way is to copy code in lib directory and past it on website https://dartpad.dev/?